MarieClaireOConnell/EV_Charging_Prediction/README.md

    ```
 3. Run the Jupyter notebooks to explore and test models.

-## License
-This project is licensed under the MIT License.
+This project was completed as part of the University of Washington's MSIM—Data Science III: Scaling, Applications, and Ethics.